Welcome to my professional Web page |

 multi-variable calculus, power series and analytic functions, measure theory

-differential equations, complex analysis, and functional analysis over
+equations, complex analysis, and functional analysis over non-Archimedean

-non-Archimedean valued fields.
-The focus of my research has been on the
+valued fields.
+The focus of my research has been on the Levi-Civita fields

-Levi-Civita fields which were first introduced by the Italian mathematician Tullio Levi-Civita at the end of
+which were first introduced by the Italian mathematician Tullio Levi-Civita at

 We have studied in my